What does it mean to major in philosophy?

-Why is the University of Mississippi a good place to study philosophy and religious studies?
+Why is UM a good place to study philosophy and religious studies?

 The philosophy faculty have many different areas of expertise, including philosophy of law, language, mind, religion, politics, science, film; epistemology, metaphysics, ethics, applied, moral psychology, Asian philosophy; ancient philosophy, and early modern philosophy.